-Name (Age) Director Since(1) Positions with First Busey and Principal Occupation for the Past Five Years Joseph M. Ambrose (53) 1993 Mr. Ambrose is President and Chief Executive Officer of Horizon Hobby, Inc., Champaign, Illinois, and has been since July 2008.
+Name (Age) Director Since(1) Positions with First Busey and Principal Occupation for the Past Five Years Joseph M. Ambrose (54) 1993 Mr. Ambrose is President and Chief Executive Officer of Horizon Hobby, Inc., Champaign, Illinois, and has been since July 2008.
 Mr. Ambrose has been affiliated with Horizon Hobby since November 2005, when he joined the company as Executive Vice President and Chief Operating Officer.
-Mr. Ambrose is considered "independent" under the rules of Nasdaq.
-David J. Downey (69) 1992 Mr. Downey is the President of The Downey Group, Inc., an estate planning, wealth transfer and executive compensation organization.
-Mr. Downey is considered "independent" under the rules of Nasdaq.
-Van A. Dukeman (52) 1994 Mr. Dukeman is the President and Chief Executive Officer of First Busey, as well as the Chairman of Busey Bank.
+Mr. Ambrose is considered "independent" under the rules of NASDAQ.
+David J. Downey (70) 1992 Mr. Downey is President of The Downey Group, Inc., an estate planning, wealth transfer and executive compensation organization.
+Mr. Downey is considered "independent" under the rules of NASDAQ.
+Van A. Dukeman (53) 1994 Mr. Dukeman is President and Chief Executive Officer of First Busey, as well as the Chairman of Busey Bank.
 Mr. Dukeman served as the President and Chief Executive Officer of Main Street Trust, Inc. from 2004 to 2007 prior to its merger in 2007 with First Busey.
+E. Phillips Knox (65) 1980 Mr. Knox is an attorney with the law firm Tummelson Bryan & Knox, LLP, Urbana, Illinois.
+V. B. Leister, Jr. (66) 1996 Mr. Leister is Chairman of Carter's Furniture Inc., Urbana, Illinois.
+Mr. Leister is considered "independent" under the rules of NASDAQ.

-Name (Age) Director Since(1) Positions with First Busey and Principal Occupation for the Past Five Years E. Phillips Knox (64) 1980 Mr. Knox is an attorney with the law firm Tummelson Bryan & Knox, LLP, Urbana, Illinois.
-V. B. Leister, Jr. (65) 1996 Mr. Leister is Chairman of Carter's Furniture Inc., Urbana, Illinois.
-Mr. Leister is considered "independent" under the rules of Nasdaq.
-Gregory B. Lykins (63) 1994 Mr. Lykins is the Chairman of First Busey.
+Director Since(1) Positions with First Busey and Principal Occupation for the Past Five Years 1994 Mr. Lykins is Chairman of First Busey.
 Mr. Lykins also serves as a director of Busey Bank and Busey Wealth Management, Inc. Mr. Lykins served as the Chairman of Main Street Trust, Inc. from 2004 to 2007 prior to its merger in 2007 with First Busey.
-August C. Meyer, Jr. (73) 1962 Mr. Meyer is Chairman of Midwest Television, Inc. Mr. Meyer is considered "independent" under the rules of Nasdaq.
-George T. Shapland (80) 1994 Mr. Shapland is the President of Shapland Management Co., a real estate management company.
-Mr. Shapland is considered "independent" under the rules of Nasdaq.
-Thomas G. Sloan (62) 2010 Mr. Sloan, is the Chief Executive Officer of Sloan Implement Company.
-Mr. Sloan served as a director of Busey Bank from 2007 until his appointment to the First Busey board on September 21, 2010.
-Prior to 2007, he served on the Main Street Trust, Inc. board and Audit Committee.
-Mr. Sloan is considered "independent" under the rules of Nasdaq.
+1062 Mr. Meyer is Chairman of Midwest Television, Inc. Mr. Meyer is 1902 considered "independent" under the rules of NASDAQ.
+1994 Mr. Shapland is President of Shapland Management Co., a real estate management company.
+Mr. Shapland is considered "independent" under the rules of NASDAQ.
+Male i di tre di offi del 1 de o 2010 Mr. Sloan is Chief Executive Officer of Sloan Implement Company.
+Mr. Sloan served as a director of Busey Bank from 2007 until his appointment to the First Busey board in 2010.
+Prior to 2007, he served on the Main Street Trust, Inc. board and audit committee.
+Mr. Sloan is considered "independent" under the rules of NASDAQ.